aasmart/WebhookManager/README.md

 # WebhookManager
-A GUI for managing Discord's "Webhooks"
+A GUI for managing Discord's "Webhooks".
+This project is still heavily work in progress so expect frequent updates and changes!